 It's plant-based and natural, yes, but henna temporarily stains your skin and can last for weeks on end.
 (Hence why they're often called henna tattoos.)
 "Henna is a paste made from the Lawsonia inermus tree," explains board-certified dermatologist Dr. Marie Hayag, founder of 5th Avenue Aesthetics in New York City.
 "The dye in the henna, a molecule called lawsone, binds to the keratin of your skin."
 The good news?
-Henna, at least pure henna, is very safe and rarely causes allergic reactions, says Los Angeles dermatologist Dr. Oneyka Obioha, though she does note that it's best to avoid black henna; it contains an additive, known as PPD, a common allergen that can cause a rash, irritation, and even blisters, she warns.
+Henna, at least pure henna, is very safe and rarely causes allergic reactions, says Los Angeles dermatologist Dr. Oneyka Obioha, though she does note that it's best to avoid black henna; it contains an additive, known as PPD, a common allergen that can cause a rash, irritation, and even blisters.

 The big caveat to keep in mind when you start trying to remove henna dye?
 You really can't do so, at least completely and/or right away.
 "There is no solution for removing all of the pigment from the dye all at once, but it can be faded relatively quickly," says Hayag.
 (The dermatologists we spoke with agree that, worst case scenario, henna tattoos and stains usually will completely fade on their own in about two to six weeks, simply as a result of our skin's natural renewal process.)
 Still, if you want to speed things up, there are a few techniques that can help.

-Below, four of the best methods for removing henna dye from skin (all of which can be done daily, so long as your skin isn't getting irritated).
+We spoke to the above experts, along with Dr. Paul Curtiss, a board-certified dermatologist with U.S. Dermatology Partners Carrollton, to round up ten of the best methods for removing henna dye from skin (all of which can be done daily, so long as your skin isn't getting irritated).

 Wash With Antibacterial Soap

-Don't overlook this simple solution.
+Don't overlook this straightforward solution.
 "Simply using soap and water to wash the area that's covered in the henna will help effectively fade the color," says Hayag.
-That being said, it may be the simplest fix, but there are a few important things to keep in mind.
+That being said, it may be the easiest fix, but there are a few important things to keep in mind.
 One, opt for antibacterial soap, as it generally contains a higher alcohol content that will help remove the dye molecules more effectively.
 Two, this can be admittedly very drying for the skin, so make sure you're moisturizing immediately after each wash, Hayag adds.